CryptozombiesHQ/cryptozombie-lessons/web3js.md

 Also feel free to play with the sliders to see how the different dna values would impact the Zombie's appearance.

+# This is just the start

+In future lessons...